zarelaky/HTY360Player/README.md

 ![screenshot](https://github.com/hanton/HTY360Player/blob/master/Screenshot/HTY360Player.gif)

 ## About
 HTY360Player is a 360° video player for iOS.
-It supports moving the phone for video panning.
+It supports video panning by moving the phone.

 ## Motivation
 Facebook has released a new function to play 360° video in its app.